 You should carry your vehicle log book (V5C) with you when driving.
 If the original has been lost, stolen, damaged or destroyed, you will need to get a replacement.
 The Driver & Vehicle Licensing Agency (DVLA) will be able to assist you.

-You should display a GB sticker on the rear of your vehicle, if driving in the EU after 1st January 2021.
-Even if you currently have a number plate which includes the GB and/or EU symbol identifier, we would recommend that you still place a sticker on your car.
-These stickers may be obtained from several outlets such as Amazon, Wilko or Halfords.
+Even if you currently have a number plate which includes the UK identifier, we would recommend that you still place a sticker on your car.
+These stickers may be obtained from several outlets including Amazon.

 Frequently asked questions